| Code |

 Teaching Methodologies and Assessment Criteria |

-Theoretical-practical classes with rotating individual monitoring that seek to strengthen capacities individually and in groups.
-Execution of two sequential exercises, using the debated theory, technological tools appropriate to each phase of work and workshops.
-Knowledge sharing, presentation of reference examples and debate on thought, functionality, society, sustainability, among other fundamental aspects of the project.
-Articulation with the Course Units of Modeling and Digital Design 1.
-The evaluation is continuous and reflects the quality, balance, adequacy and consistency of the project, as well as the commitment, attendance and punctuality of the student.
-In each delivery, the evaluation corresponds to the total performance up to the respective phase and not just the material delivered.
+Practical classes with individual accompaniment that seek to strengthen capabilities in the area of product design individually and in groups.
+Execution of exercises simultaneously, using the theory discussed, technological tools appropriate to each phase of work and workshops.
+Knowledge sharing, presentation of reference examples and debate on thought, functionality, society, communication, sustainability, among other fundamental aspects of the project.
+The evaluation is continuous and reflects the quality, balance, adequacy, coherence and consistency of the project, as well as the commitment, attendance and punctuality of the student.
+In each delivery the evaluation corresponds to the total performance up to the respective phase and not only to the material delivered.
 All deliveries are mandatory on the set date.
-The failure of any delivery is eliminatory.
-P1 Rating (40%), P2 assessment (50%), Continuous assessment (10%).
-UC with exam and possibility of impr
+Failure of any delivery is eliminatory.
+Evaluation P1 (45%), Evaluation P2 (45%), Continuous Evaluation (10%).
+UC without exam or possibility of improvement.

 |